Commodity Market: Gold price goes up - East Coast Daily English

-In the commodity market the price of precious metals, gold and silver has surged up.
-The price of precious metals has surged because of the heavy demand as festival season is nearing in the country.
+In the commodity market the price of gold has surged up today.
+The main reason for the upward rally of the gold was high demand and confusion in the US – China trade war.

-In the global market the price of gold was high at $.1490 per ounce.
-In Indian the price of spot gold of 24 Karat appreciated by Rs.145 to reach at Rs.38,885 per 10 gram.
-Gold has ended trading at Rs.38,740 per 10 gram on Saturday.
+In the international market the price of gold was high and was trading at $.1493.30 per ounce.
+In India the price of yellow metal was appreciated by Rs.5 to Rs.39,105 per 10 gram.
+Gold has settled trading at Rs.39,100 per 10 gram on Monday.

-Silver was also trading higher at international market at $.17.57.
-In India the price of silver was surged by Rs.240 to reach at Rs.46,150 per kilogram.
-Silver was settled trading on Saturday at Rs.46,270 per kilo.
+The price of silver was firm at the global market.
+Silver was trading at $.17.62 per ounce.
+The price of silver was slipped down by Rs.91 to Rs.46,809 per kilo.
+Silver was settled trading at Rs.46,900 per kilo on Monday.

 Post Your Comments